krenalis/krenalis/doc/src/getting-started.md

     go get github.com/open2b/chichi@latest
     ```

-4. Just leave the import of the connectors you want to include in the build
+4. Optionally, you can customize the imports of the connectors you want to include in the build by changing the imports in the `main.go` file.

 5. Execute: